Is Weight Fluctuation Normal?

 Eating more carbs than usual can lead to water retention and day-to-day weight fluctuation.

 Carbohydrates are stored mainly in the muscle cells and the liver in the form of glycogen.
 Each gram of glycogen holds at least 3 grams of water(1).
-When you consider that an average person can store around 600 grams of glycogen(1), you can see how our bodies can hold on to more water.
+So when you consider that an average person can store around 600 grams of glycogen(1), you can see how our bodies hold on to more water.

 That is the reason why you might see weight fluctuation the following day after a high-carb meal.

-It also explains why people who go on a low-carb, paleo, or keto diet lose so much weight in the first weeks.
-The reduction in carb intake leads to a decrease in glycogen stores, and therefore a loss in water weight(1).
+It also explains why people on a low-carb, paleo, or keto diet lose so much weight in the first weeks.
+This happens because the reduction in carb intake leads to a decrease in glycogen stores, and therefore a loss in water weight(1).

 You are eating too much salt.